Le Havre (film): Release

 Le Havre premiered on 17 May 2011 in competition at the 64th Cannes Film Festival.
 It was the fourth time a film by Kaurismäki competed at the festival, after Drifting Clouds, The Man Without a Past and Lights in the Dusk.
 The Finnish premiere was on 9 September 2011 through Future Film Distribution.
 Pyramide Distribution released it in France on 21 December of the same year.
-Janus Films acquired the American distribution rights.
+Janus Films acquired the US and Canadian distribution rights.

 Critical response

-On Rotten Tomatoes, the film holds a "Certified Fresh" rating of 99%, based on reviews from 89 critics, with an average rating of 7.7/10.
+On Rotten Tomatoes, the film holds a rating of 99%, based on reviews from 89 critics, with an average rating of 7.7/10.
 The website's critical consensus reads, "Aki Kaurismäki's deadpan wit hits a graceful note with Le Havre, a comedy/drama that's sweet, sad, and uplifting in equal measure."
-On Metacritic, the film has a score of 82 out of 100, based on 26 critics, indicating "universal acclaim".
+On Metacritic, the film has a score of 82 out of 100, based on 26 critics.

 Leslie Felperin wrote in Variety: "It's all rather jolly and slight, and certainly doesn't break any new ground for the Finnish auteur, even though it foregrounds more influences than usual from French filmmakers like Marcel Carné (obvious, given the protagonists' names), Jean-Pierre Melville, Robert Bresson and others.
 But on its own terms, Le Havre is a continual pleasure, seamlessly blending morose and merry notes with a deftness that's up there with Kaurismäki's best comic work."
 Felperin complimented the craft of Kaurismäki's regular cinematographer Timo Salminen and editor Timo Linnasalo, and wrote: "It's like listening to a band that's been cheerfully churning it out for years, whose members all know each other's timings inside out, not unlike onscreen performers Little Bob and his grizzled, perfectly in-sync crew."